Skills Guide

 Negotiating Salary: A Step-by-Step Communication Framework

-Step 3 — Justify with evidence, not emotion.
-"Based on the market rate for senior product managers in this region, my eight years of direct experience, and the P&L responsibility in this role, $118,500 aligns with the 75th percentile for comparable positions."
-Evidence-based justification is persuasive; emotional appeals ("I really need this amount") are not.
+Step 3 — Back it with evidence, not feelings.
+"Given the market for senior product managers in this region, my eight years in the role, and the P&L this position owns, $118,500 sits at about the 75th percentile for comparable jobs."
+That lands; "I really need this much" does not, however true it might be.

 Negotiation Communication in Team and Workplace Settings